immich-app/immich/docs/docs/features/command-line-interface.md

 # The Immich CLI

-Immich has a CLI that allows you to perform certain actions from the command line.
-This CLI replaces the [legacy CLI](https://github.com/immich-app/CLI) that was previously available.
-The CLI is hosted in the [cli folder of the the main Immich github repository](https://github.com/immich-app/immich/tree/main/cli).
+Immich has a command line interface (CLI) that allows you to perform certain actions from the command line.

 ## Features